 My idiosyncratic politics has got me tagged many things down the years but if I had to nominate one that has cropped up most frequently, from antagonists and allies alike, I suppose it would be “neoconservative.”
-Although the term originally emerged to denote conservatives who germinated on the left but abandoned it when it became a lugubrious guilt trip trembling in the presence of illiberalism, in the current zeitgeist it has become the accepted shorthand for Jew warmonger (among other endearments).
-This pervasive slur won’t go away and, I am obliged to confess, I don’t necessarily run away from it—despite having never thought myself in any hue a conservative (after growing up in Europe where I was relentlessly classified as a liberal fundamentalist).
+The term originally emerged to denote conservatives who germinated on the left but abandoned it when it became a lugubrious guilt trip trembling in the presence of illiberalism.
+In the zeitgeist of my youth it had become the accepted shorthand for Jew warmonger (among other endearments).
+This pervasive slur won’t go away and, I’m obliged to confess, I don’t necessarily run away from it—despite having never thought myself in any hue a conservative (after growing up in Europe and being labeled a curious sort of liberal fundamentalist).

 Nonetheless, I have the distinct suspicion that some readers—especially those poor souls on the modern left—may find this space to be overly partisan, even radical.
 I don’t run away from that, either.
 For the standpoint I adopt is one of classical liberalism in that “shallow” Anglo-Scottish Enlightenment tradition—following Adam Smith and John Stuart Mill on the free market idea of political economy and the republican idea of political liberty, respectively.
 Just as radical, in other words, as “the patriots of seventy-six.”

-I therefore believe, in opposition to residual protectionism, that the commitment to free trade must work in tandem with an insistence on fair trade.
+I therefore believe, in opposition to residual protectionism, that the commitment to free trade must be vigorous, though sometimes checked when foreign powers fail to adhere to fair trade.
 I believe, in opposition to one-way multiculturalism, that e pluribus unum, the melting pot, must be the objective of immigration policy, for reasons of social equality as well as social cohesion.
 I believe, in opposition to Christianist politics, in providing mortar to the “wall of separation” between religious and civic authority, so that religion is neither traduced nor imposed by the state.
-On questions of political economy, my inclinations generally correspond more closely to the editorial pages of the Wall Street Journal than those of the New York Times (to which I, like Noam Chomsky, attribute the deplorable habit of grinding my back molars).
+On many traditional political questions, my inclinations generally correspond more closely to the editorial pages of the Wall Street Journal than those of the New York Times (to which I, like Noam Chomsky, attribute the deplorable habit of grinding my back molars).

-Fired to the core by revolutionary politics as I am, I still tend to distrust those who can talk about nothing else.
+Fired to the core by revolutionary politics as I am, I tend to distrust those who speak about nothing else.
 It’s part of that ossified Marxist tradition in which the personal and the political cannot be separated, but it is not mine.
-Oscar Wilde thought the trouble with socialism is that it takes away all your free evenings and this sense certainly inoculated me early on to totalitarianism in all its forms.
+Oscar Wilde thought the trouble with socialism is that it takes away all your free evenings.
+This fact certainly inoculated me early on to totalitarianism in all its forms.
 Nonetheless, moral philosophy is incomplete without political philosophy, and (to borrow again from Orwell) the search for truth needs a constant struggle.
-That struggle isn’t going away anytime soon, and so it should be embraced, both for its own sake and in defense of high purpose – preferably over drinks: my first choice, if it matters, is always an old fashioned.
-So get comfortable (how’s your glass?) and gird yourself for some disturbance of the peace.
+That struggle isn’t going away anytime soon, and so it should be embraced, for its own sake and in defense of high purpose.
+With my throat thus cleared, let us disturb the peace.